ordinary-slim/mhs_fenicsx/README.md

 - [ ] Unify extract_cell_geo of get_active_dofs_external and geometry_utils (low priority)
 - [x] Interpolate list of dg0 funcs simulatenously
 - [x] Bug fix parallel substepping case with certain numbers of els.
 Most likely empty partitions.
-- [ ] On delete of substepper, set activation to physical (high priority)
 - [ ] h for Robin's gamma not computed explicitly
 - [ ] Profile 5on5 test
 - [ ] Add shifting of bbox tree at c++ level